tfly0072/blog/blog/2018-06/cd-pipeline-deepdive-for-od-and-vsts.md

 ## VSTS YAML Basics

-To build a suitable build chain declaritively, we need to push a pair of definition files up to VSTS first.
+To build a suitable build chain declaratively, we need to push a pair of definition files up to VSTS first.

 - .vsts-ci.yml
 - .vsts-release.yml